akashacms/pdf-document-construction-set/guide/documents/guide/guide.md

 We already discussed how the virtual directory stack works, and that a VPath is a path name relative to the root directory(ies).

-The file names in _documents_, _partials, and _layouts_ directories have file extensions naming the file type.
+The file names in _documents_, _partials_, and _layouts_ directories have file extensions naming the file type.
 The extension is used to select the rendering package required to process that file.

+Table: Table 2.
+Renderable file types

 Name | Extension | Output Ext | Description
 -----|-----------|-------------|-------------